 The 1980’s Tylenol poisoning murders spurred panic, wide-spread fear, and perhaps the best-ever corporate response to a major public relations crisis.
 James E. Burke, then CEO of Tylenol-maker Johnson & Johnson, died on September 28 at the age of 87.
 He will be best known for his strong, decisive leadership and what has widely been recognized as a model of exceptional corporate crisis management.
 Fortune magazine named him one of history’s 10 greatest CEOs.

-There are 5 truths we can learn from Mr. Burke’s handling of the poisoning disaster—lessons in the right way to handle a public relations nightmare.
+There are 5 crisis management truths we can learn from Mr. Burke’s handling of the poisoning disaster—lessons in the right way to handle a public relations nightmare.

 1. Be forthcoming and honest

 In 1982, seven people died after taking capsules of Extra-Strength Tylenol that had been laced with cyanide.
 The sabotage spurred a national panic about the safety of over-the-counter medications, and threatened the very survival of Johnson & Johnson.
 Tylenol products represented one-fifth of J&J’s revenue at the time.